Waste: Canada

 The Canadian government defines waste as generally any material, non-hazardous or hazardous, that has no further use.

 United Kingdom

 In the UK, the government defines waste as materials that become waste when the producer or owner discards it, intends to discard it, or is required to discard it.

 Australia

 Defined as materials or products that are unwanted or have been discarded, rejected or abandoned.

 Types of waste

 Municipal waste

 The Organization for Economic Co-operation and Development also known as OECD defines municipal solid waste (MSW) as "waste collected and treated by or for municipalities".
 Typically this type of waste includes household waste, commercial waste, and demolition or construction waste.
-In 2018, the Environmental Protection Agency concluded that 292.4 tons of municipal waste was generated which equated to about 4.9 pounds per day per person.
-Out of the 292.4 tons, approximately 69 million tons were recycled, and 25 million tons were composted.
+In 2018, the Environmental Protection Agency (EPA) concluded that 292.4 million U.S. short tons (2,000 lbs) of municipal waste was generated which equated to about 4.9 pounds per day per person.
+Out of the 292.4 million tons, approximately 69 million tons were recycled, and 25 million tons were composted.